5 Content Automation Tips to Elevate Your Social Media Marketing

 It’s a double-edged sword, in reality.
 Let me explain this: you have to understand your niche, audience, and content type for posting more frequently.

 For example, if you publish five random 3-minute video blogs on YouTube on the same day, it might not attract much audience or your subscribers may feel confused about what to do.
 They might be okay with one video that could have all those stories/videos in it.
+You can use any video maker for creating your own styled video.
+I use Biteable for amazing videos in seconds.

 But if the four videos are being posted by a popular TV show on YouTube, people would react to it differently.
 The reason is the branding and the following of the show.
 Let’s take a look at the screenshot of Late Night with Seth Meyers YouTube channel: